joshmu/ts-swarm/README.md

 ## Usage

+TS-SWARM is kept minimal and simple.
+There are only two functions you need to know about: `createAgent` & `runSwarm`.

 > [!TIP]
 > The `createAgent` util is a thin wrapper over [`generateText` from the Vercel AI SDK](https://sdk.vercel.ai/docs/reference/ai-sdk-core/generate-text).
 Thus you have access to **tools**, **zod validation**, and **model choice**. ⚡